Sweden's first female prime minister resigns hours after appointment | DW | 24.11.2021

 Andersson also pointed out that "a coalition government should resign if a party chooses to leave the government.
 Despite the fact that the parliamentary situation is unchanged, it needs to be tried again."

-The budget proposal was rejected in favour of budget plans mooted by opposition parties which include the right-wing Sweden Democrats.
+The budget proposal was rejected in favor of budget plans mooted by opposition parties which include the right-wing Sweden Democrats.

 Earlier on Wednesday Andersson became the first female prime minister of Sweden following a parliamentary vote.